 In Corinne Bendersky's research, she tries to understand how phenomena that are generally studied in isolation and/or as static constructs function differently when they are examined in group and organizational contexts and as dynamically evolving processes.
 She studies workplace conflict, status and justice as well as the production and dissemination of integrative knowledge about organizations.
 Her contextualized and dynamic perspectives surface overlooked and sometimes counter-intuitive findings about these fundamental aspects of organizations.

 Corinne Bendersky received her Ph.D. from the MIT Sloan School of Management and her B.A. with honors from Oberlin College.
 She teaches in the UCLA Anderson School's full-time and fully employed MBA programs, and in many of its executive education programs.
-Dr. Bendersky is the faculty director of HARRT (http://www.harrt.ucla.edu/) and is an experienced mediator, facilitator of group decisions and developer of team process interventions and dispute resolution systems.
+Dr. Bendersky is the faculty director of HARRT (http://www.harrt.ucla.edu/) and is an experienced mediator, facilitator of group decisions and developer of effective team process interventions.